fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 })
 ```

-Now the result is exactly what we want.
+Now the result is exactly what we want:

 ```js
 { id: 1,